makarevs/word-embedding-creation/README.md

 # Creation of word embeddings using neural networks

 The code in this project is used to read text and create a file with the word embeddings.
+I has been adopted from Medium paper with code reference, corrected to work, and equipped with the alternative (to article) description of how it wors in [doc\algo_explained.md](doc\algo_explained.md).

+The corresponding Medium paper by author of original program is:

+Bujokas, E. (2020, May 30).
+Creating Word Embeddings: Coding the Word2Vec Algorithm in Python using Deep Learning.
+Medium. https://towardsdatascience.com/creating-word-embeddings-coding-the-word2vec-algorithm-in-python-using-deep-learning-b337d0ba17a8

 # Activating the virtual environment